ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 ## Zeroth Step: Know Where You Can Find Help

-Go to your school's career services if your school have one, and it should.
+Go to your school's career services.
 They will be able to help you.
-You should ask for their walk-in hours if they so have that.
+You should ask for their walk-in hours if they have one.
 Ask them everything you want about career fair.
 Also ask them what you are supposed to ask.
 The career services, together with your school writing center, will be the place and the people who will help you proofread your resumes and cover letters.
-It is very important to have people help you draft and read your resumes and cover letters, especially if you are an international students.
+It is very important to have people help you draft and read your resumes and cover letters, especially if you are an international student.

-There is also another (secret) resource I want to tell you.
-That is, the upperclassmen you admire.
+There is also another resource I want to tell you.
+It is the upperclassmen you admire.
 If you think someone is very good at CS, ask them for advice.
 If you think someone is doing a really cool project, ask them how they came up with it.
 Ask them to recommend you a learning path.
 If you follow their learning path, you can ask them for help!

 Also, of course you can ask me, but the best I can do is point you to people who are more helpful.

 ## First Step: But what is a tech internship?

 You are applying for a software development internship.
 It's almost always software development.
 What does that mean?
 Okay.
 Let's look at what what they are looking for.
 The list is ordered by increasing importance.
-(Of course it is subjective!)
+(It is subjective!)

 But first, let's first think about what they are not looking for:
 - Enthusiasm in cooking.